Tupiniquim: Territory

-Historically, the Tupiniquim inhabited a large tract of land along Brazil's coastline from approximately 200 km south of Salvador down to the São Mateus river.
-This area is north of the present day Indigenous Territories and extended for about 600 km.
+Historically, the Tupiniquim inhabited a large tract of land along Brazil's coastline from approximately 200 km south of Salvador down to the São Mateus River.
+This area is north of the present-day Indigenous Territories and extended for about 600 km.
 The Tupiniquim have inhabited these Indigenous Territories since the founding of Santa Cruz and Nova Almeida (then Reis Magos).
 During the first two centuries after the arrival of Europeans, indigenous populations were the predominant majority in both Santa Cruz and Nova Almeida.
-Their tribe was one of the first to meet Portuguese in April 1500 at Porto Seguro.
+Their tribe was one of the first to meet the Portuguese in April 1500 at Porto Seguro.

-Etymology and usage of word
+Etymology and usage of the word

 The expression Tupin-i-ki means the Tupi next door, side neighbor.
 Tupinã-ki means a parallel situated tribe or branch of the Tupi.

 In Brazil, the term "Tupiniquim" has come to colloquially mean "Brazilian" or "national".
 The term is used as both a noun and an adjective: cinema tupiniquim (Brazilian cinema), cantor tupiniquim (Brazilian singer), and filosofia tupiniquim (Brazilian philosophy).